 It’s worth buying this unusual video game, if for no other reason than to encourage more Japanese imports.
 But this is one of those games you’ll either love or hate regardless of what any review says.

 - You need to press up on stage selection to play on easy.
 It’s easy to miss the small arrow that merely suggests it (d’oh!).

-- Saki and especially Annna are mostly optional characters, but there are several stages that require them so use ’em or you could get stuck and have to do some monotonous leveling.
+- Saki and especially Anna are mostly optional characters, but there are several stages that require them so use ’em or you could get stuck and have to do some monotonous leveling.

-- Stage 5 where you ride a motorcycle can be E-X-T-R-E-M-E-L-Y frustrating.
+- Stage 5 you ride a motorcycle that’s E-X-T-R-E-M-E-L-Y frustrating.
 Avoid hitting cops (no matter how much you may want to) it increases the amount of dogs that chase you.
-But once you clear the crowd, go ahead and unleash your road rage.
-A zigzag pattern works best to take out the remaining dogs and also helps fulfill the Hit & Run quest.
+Once you clear the crowd, go ahead and unleash your road rage.
+A zigzag pattern works best to take out the remaining dogs; it also helps to fulfill the Hit & Run quest.